Quinnipiac University Law

 If you are having difficulty in providing the requested information or have any questions about this process, please do not hesitate to contact our office for assistance.

-Standards for Satisfactory Academic Progress for Law Students
+Standards for Satisfactory Academic Progress

-Law students who wish to receive assistance through any federal, state or institutionally supported grant, loan or work program must comply with the following Satisfactory Academic Progress (SAP) standards as determined by Quinnipiac University School of Law.
 SAP measures both the quality and the rate of progress toward the Juris Doctor degree.
-For this policy, academic year includes the fall and spring semesters as well as the preceding summer.
-Students enrolled in joint degree programs must meet the SAP guidelines for both programs.
+For this policy, the academic year includes the fall and spring semesters as well as the preceding summer.
+Students enrolled in joint degree programs must meet the SAP guidelines for both programs.* All periods of enrollment count towards assessing progress, whether or not a student received Title IV funds.
 Students who fail to comply are not eligible for financial aid.

-All law students must maintain a cumulative grade point average of at least 1.8 at the end of the student’s first year and a 2.0 at the end of the second year and beyond.
+The quality of a student’s academic work.
+All law students must maintain a cumulative grade point average (GPA) of at least 2.0 at the end of the student’s first academic year, a 2.1 for students attempting 36 credits or more, and a 2.2 for a student with 54 attempted credits or more.
+GPAs will be calculated to 3 decimal points and will not be rounded.
 Transfer credits and courses with grade of “Pass” do not factor into the grade point average.
 Courses with grades of “Fail” will factor into the grade point average as they are counted as 0 in the calculation.
 Repeated courses will be counted in GPA in addition to the original grade.
+Incomplete and withdrawn classes do not have an affect on the GPA.

 • Courses with a grade of “Pass” are counted as earned credits; courses with a grade of “Fail” are considered as attempted but not earned.